Frequently asked questionsHere you can find the answer to most frequently asked questions

 Visit this unique hollow post windmill and the surrounding millyard at your leisure.
 Meet the miller and watch him or her in action.

 Jump back to the 1950s and get acquainted with the miller to learn about the tricks of the trade.
 He or she can tell you all about the water level, the vegetable plot, the history of the Alblasserwaard area, and of course, this unique windmill.
 The millyard is home to all sorts of farm animals, including our beloved goats Milly and Molly.
 When the weather is nice, this is a superb spot to grab a seat on one of the picnic benches.

 Multi-screen film at De Fabriek Secondary pumping station

 Film duration: 12 minutes

 This twelve-minute film is displayed on several screen simultaneously, each one presenting different characters with their own stories to tell.
 Plunge headfirst into the tale of Kinderdijk’s struggle against the water, find out how Kinderdijk came about, and discover why the name Kinderdijk is actually Dutch for ‘Children’s Dike’.
-De Fabirek is a fine place to start your World Heritage visit.
+De Fabriek is a fine place to start your World Heritage visit.

-Wisboomgemaal Visitors Centre engine room
+Wisboomgemaal Engine room